JustinLove/Donation-setup-interface-for-Planetary-Annihiliation-Ablegamers-event/notes.md

 ### Donation Config UI

-- More explicit instructions.
+- x More explicit instructions.
 I could try adding some large type to the donation app pointing out that it isn't enough.
-- Unspecified planet.
+- x Unspecified planet.
 App likely biased to specifying planet.
 Should add explicit option for unspecified planet (in base) (re: 50 air facs after player left planet)